Talk to Your Miami Estate Planning Lawyer to Ensure Your Estate Plan Is Current

 - Living will

 The first allows your designee to take over your financial and legal matters in the event you are unable to make your own decisions.
 The second gives your medical care provider permission to share healthcare information with your family and others you designate.
 A healthcare power of attorney grants someone close to you the power to make medical decisions for you.
-Lastly, your living will makes your wishes known regarding medical intervention if there is no
+Lastly, your living will makes your wishes known regarding medical intervention if there is no realistic probability that you will recover from an illness.

 Ready to talk to a Miami estate planning Lawyer?